imjatinx/django-deploy-gunicorn-nginx-linux/README.md

 - **Certbot**: Use it to set up SSL for secure HTTPS access.
 - **Static Files**: Serve them using Apache while routing dynamic requests to Gunicorn.

-Let me know if you need further clarification or help with any specific step!